United States

 No. Due to exam security requirements, all students who wish to compete in the Middle and Elementary School USGC National Championships must be physically present in Orlando, FL.

 The National Geography Bee is entirely a buzzer-based competition at the National Championships.
 The US Geography Championships is entirely an exam-based competition at the National Championships.
-These are separate competitions because USGC is meant as a way to find the most competitive team members to compete for the USA at the International Geography Olympiad (iGeo). iGeo does not feature any buzzer-based competition, and it focuses much more on analytical and theoretical geography.
+These are separate competitions because at the Varsity Division level, USGC is meant as a way to find the most competitive team members to compete for the USA at the International Geography Olympiad (iGeo).
+Students competing in the various Middle and Elementary School Divisions of USGC are thus gaining experience with the general approach to geography that iGeo tests, as well as the Varsity-level competition in the USA that selects the best team to compete in it. iGeo does not feature any buzzer-based competition, and it focuses much more on analytical and theoretical geography.
 Thus, USGC, as a qualifying competition for iGeo, emphasizes those aspects of geography, so we can find the strongest students in the country to compete on the type of questions that are found at iGeo.

 Students who compete in the Varsity Division (which necessitates being at least 16 years old on July 1 of the year in which a particular USGC takes place) at the USGC National Championships are eligible to qualify for a spot on Team USA.
-Students in Middle and Elementary School may compete in the Junior Varsity Division at Varsity / JV USGC Nationals in April if they have qualified in the JV Division.
+Students in Middle and Elementary School may compete in the Junior Varsity Division at Varsity / Junior Varsity USGC Nationals in April in Arlington, VA if they have qualified in the Junior Varsity Division.

 The hotels where we have room blocks, especially the host hotel, provide us with meeting space to hold the competitions and with sleeping accommodations for our staff, which we need to fly in from around the country.
 They do this in return for a commitment to fulfill a large number of sleeping room bookings over the course of Nationals weekend.
 For students who live near the Nationals host site for whom it would make sense to attend Nationals as a day trip and go back to their home each night, this rule does not apply.

 Yes!
 They are actively encouraged to do so, and if they do so, they would play in the Junior Varsity Division which includes students in the 9th grade and some students in the 10th grade.
 Students cannot transfer qualification in the National Championships at the Junior Varsity level to the Middle or Elementary School level National Championships.
-For more information on how the US Geography Championships works for students in 8th grade and younger, please visit the US Geography Championships Middle & Elementary School Divisions Homepage.
+For more information on how the US Geography Championships works for the Varsity and Junior Varsity Divisions, please visit the US Geography Championships Varsity & Junior Varsity Divisions Homepage.

-USGC and the National Geography Bee share the same qualifying track, so it makes sense for us to keep the particular Varsity / JV distinction the same for both competitions for both the Qualifying Stage and the National Championships.
+USGC and the National Geography Bee share the same qualifying track, so it makes sense for us to keep the particular Varsity / Junior Varsity distinction the same for both competitions for both the Qualifying Stage and the National Championships.

 No. The National Geographic Bee, which was formerly run by National Geographic, was discontinued in 2021.
 We warmly welcome all schools and students that used to compete in it and who are looking for a new way to compete in nationwide geography competitions!